ocaml-multicore/parallel-programming-in-multicore-ocaml/README.md

   let sx = Domain.join d in
   Printf.printf "x = %d, y = %d\n" sx sy
 ```
-`Domain.spawn` creates a new process of execution that runs along with the
+`Domain.spawn` creates a new execution process that runs along with the
 current domain.

 `Domain.join d` blocks until the domain `d` runs to completion.
 If the domain